Uttaradit

+Uttaradit is a town (thesaban mueang) in north Thailand.

 The original name of Mueang district, Uttaradit, was Bang Pho.
 This district was under the control of Phi Chai District.
 Later, it was established as Uttaradit Province and Bang Pho District became the capital district.
 It was changed to Mueang Uttaradit District recently.
 The district is the seat of government and the center of economic activity of Uttaradit Province.
 Uttaradit is 483 km north of Bangkok.

 Geography

 The district is surrounded by the following districts: